The Deteriorating Patient

 - Think about polypharmacy: reduce or stop longterm medications (eg, for ischaemic heart disease, osteoporosis, prophylaxis for DVT etc) except those that affect the patient’s comfort

-- Think about route of administration: loss of the ability to swallow is an inevitable part of deterioration
+- Think about route of administration: loss of the ability to swallow is an inevitable part of deterioration.
+Consider involving the pharmacist to guide medicines management (community pharmacists may not be reimbursed for this unless it is associated with a HMR or RMMR)

 - Consider deactivation of implantable cardioverter-defibrillator (AICD) devices to prevent delivery of shocks to a dying patient.